Liberians United for Reconciliation and Democracy

-According to Käihkö, LURD is best understood as a loose coalition united by an equally loose ideology, which focused on getting rid of Taylor.
+LURD is best understood as a loose coalition united by an equally loose ideology, which focused on getting rid of Taylor.
 Initially there were different groups that shared the same goal, but acted independently in both Sierra Leone and Liberia.
 When the plan to wage this kind of two-front war failed due to Sierra Leonean reluctance, and especially when Guinea began to support the Liberians in the country against Taylor's aggression, these various groups moved to Guinea.
 Because Guinean support was channeled through the Chairman Sekou Conneh, he gained some leverage to unite the movement.
 While the cohesion of LURD always remained brittle, it was widely recognized that unity was necessary if Taylor was to be removed from power.
 Many in the LURD leadership also remembered what had happened to its predecessor, the United Liberation Movement of Liberia for Democracy (ULIMO), which had split in 1994.
 As a result, the LURD internal organization assumed power-sharing, not least between the dominant Krahn and Mandingo groups and their leaders.

-Early on in the war the anti-Taylor elements launched hit-and-run attacks from Sierra Leone and Guinea, but after the Guinean support LURD established its headquarters in Voinjama, the county capital of Lofa County.
+Early on in the war the anti-Taylor elements launched hit-and-run attacks from Sierra Leone and Guinea, but after the gaining support from Guinea, LURD established its headquarters in Voinjama, the county capital of Lofa County.
 Once it had gained territory in the south this headquarters was moved south to Tubmanburg in Bomi County.
 In Bomi county the Mahare Massacre took place in 2002, which killed 355 civilians.
 Duo's military group captured the area and all civilians were seen as LURD supporters which in turn lead to mass killings.
-According to James Kabah cited in Christine Cheng's Book,[Extralegal Groups in Post-Conflict Liberia],that men, women and children were lined up and shot 10 at a time.
-After years of fighting LURD laid siege to Liberia's capital, Monrovia on June 4, 2003.
+According to James Kabah, cited in Christine Cheng's book Extralegal Groups in Post-Conflict Liberia, "men, women, and children were lined up and shot 10 at a time."
+After years of fighting, LURD laid siege to Liberia's capital, Monrovia, on June 4, 2003.
 However, it was unable to capture it.
 During the siege, the group was accused of firing mortar shells into civilian areas of the city, killing dozens of people.

 However, independent investigations conducted by civil society groupings said the widespread death caused was also due to Charles Taylor's Anti Terrorist Unit and other militias.